xcp-ng/xcp-ng-org/docs/networking.md

 ```
 This will display the current interface mapping/assignments.

-Interfaces you wish to rename need to be downed first.
+Interfaces you wish to rename need to be downed first:
 ```
 ifconfig eth4 down
 ifconfig eth8 down